webevoexp/webevo/Results/README.md

 During the process of the results verification, we are able to know what changed elements were missed by WebEvo and mark them as false negatives.

 #### 4. Semantics-based Visual Search
+This module focuses on detecting the elements which have their locations changed in the web pages.
+Rather that analyzing the screenshots of whole web pages, WebEvo obtains the screenshots of the candidate changes and combines both text and image similarities to identify mappings between the original elements in old web page and the changed elements in new web page.

 The inputs of the Semantic-based Visual Search Module are: the target web page and its screenshot (old.png), the evolved page and its screenshot (new.png) and "ds1_results.csv".
 The "ds1_results.csv" is the subset of "dom_changes.csv", which excludes the XPaths reported as "dynamic" in "dynamic.txt".

 The outputs of the Semantic-based Visual Search Module are the screenshots of the webpage elements located in the "target_img" folder and the "candidate_img" folder.